 - Site plan pre-consultation application

-To avoid delays, please ensure your submission is complete, and instruct couriers to deliver the application to the third floor.
-The City will not accept the application if it is missing information or does not include the required number of copies.
+To avoid delays, please ensure your submission is complete.
+The City will not accept the application if it is missing information or is not submitted digitally.

 Please send your submission to: